perceh/Papery/README.md

 ```
 Fill in your own database details and the name of the database you want to use for your articles

-Ìn the PHP file you also declare the structure of your website.
+Ìn the PHP file (database.php) you also declare the structure of your website.
 The "collumn" class has to be assigned to the top HTML element, which in the case of the demo is `<article>`.
 H1's, H2's and P's can be named differently or not be present in your website structure.
 In the demo we load "title" from the database as our article title, "title_small" as our sub-title and "article_small" as our article and main text.
 You can either change the HTML structure here and replace the titles and article in `$row['YOURDATABASEROW']` which whatever you want to load from your database.

 ```
 <article class="collumn">